 - A set of my favourite Tigerlily bikinis.

 - An on-the-go all natural Sukin face moisturiser.
 I’m forever going swimming and wiping my face from the city smog, so cleaning my face with some cleansing wipes and then refreshing my face with a light natural face moisturiser post a swim is always a must for me.
 My skin stays clean and hydrated all day long.

-- My Ray Ban Aviator sunglasses.
-What an I say?
+- My Ray-Ban Aviator sunglasses.
+What can I say?
 They’re a classic.